retroceder/librarian/README.md

 # Librarian
-A script for checking video library file naming convention.
+A script for checking and enforcing video library file naming convention.

 ## Usage
 ### Check mode (no action)